 All students must possess the perseverance, diligence and consistency to complete the medical school curriculum and to enter the independent practice of medicine.
 Among the other requirements for admission to Sidney Kimmel Medical College are the abilities to:

-- Analyze, synthesize and solve problems and reach diagnostic and therapeutic judgments
+- The ability to analyze, synthesize and solve problems, and reach diagnostic and therapeutic judgments.

-- Relate to patients and to establish sensitive, professional relationships with patients
+- The ability to relate to patients and to establishsensitive, professional relationships with patients.

-- Learn and perform certain laboratory and diagnostic procedures
+- The ability to learn and perform certain laboratory and diagnostic procedures.

-- Accept criticism and respond by appropriate modification of behavior
+- The ability to accept criticism and to respond by appropriate modification of behavior.

 Students may not have any infectious disease which would prevent the performance of essential clinical activities required to complete the curriculum.